-Yes No If no, which other implementing rules are in place Reclassification of TA Y EPPO College Decision 088/2021 of 08/09/2021 laying down General Implementing Provisions regarding Art.
+, Yes No If no, which other implementing rules are in place Reclassification of TA Y EPPO College Decision 088/2021 of 08/09/2021 laying down General Implementing Provisions regarding Art.
 54 of the Conditions of Employment of Other Servants of the European Union.
-Reclassification of CA Υ EPPO College Decision 087/2021 of 08/09/2021 on General Implementing Provisions regarding Art.
+Reclassification of CA Y EPPO College Decision 087/2021 of 08/09/2021 on General Implementing Provisions regarding Art.
 87(3) of the Conditions of Employment of Other Servants of the European Union.
 Appraisal of TA Y EPPO College Decision 111/2021 of 25/10/2021 laying down General Provisions for implementing Art.
 43 of the Staff Regulations and implementing the first paragraph of Art.
 44 of the Staff Regulations for Temporary Staff.
 Appraisal of CA Y EPPO College Decision 112/2021 of 25/10/2021 on General Provisions for implementing Art.
-87(1) of the Conditions of Employment of Other Servants of the European Union and implementing the first paragraph of ART.
+87(1) of the Conditions of Employment of Other Servants of the European Union and implementing the first paragraph of Art.
 44 of the Staff Regulations.

 The annual appraisal exercise focuses on staff performance.
-This includes a dialogue between the actors involved and the possibility for appeal.
+This includes a dialogue between the actors involved and a possibility for appeals.

-The first reclassification procedure took place in 2022.
-In accordance with the Staff Regulations and implementing rules, eligibility criteria require a minimum of two years of service in the current grade.
+The first EPPO reclassification exercise took place in 2022.
+In accordance with the Staff Regulations and the relevant implementing rules, eligibility criteria establish a minimum of two years of service in the current grade for Staff Members to be considered eligible for reclassification.

-The EPPO estimates a reclassification in accordance with Annex IB and Annex XIII of the Staff Regulations.
+The EPPO estimates a reclassification in accordance with Annex I.B and Annex XIII of the Staff Regulations.